beatricepedretti/USS_ENTERPRISE/README.md

 <img src="GUI/images/gui_image.PNG" alt="GUI" width="500" height="400"/>
 <img src="GUI/images/gui_image2.PNG" alt="GUI" width="500" height="400"/>

-Our GUI consists in seven buttons:
+Our GUI consists in six buttons:
 <ul>
   <li>Connect</li>
   <li>Start</li>
   <li>Stop</li>
-  <li>Step angle, with three possibilities</li>
+  <li>Step angle, with two possibilities</li>
   <li>Display</li>
 </ul>
 and in a space that, at the end of the acquisition, will be filled with the reconstructed image after 'display' button has been pushed.